DISORGANIZATION, FEAR AND ATTACHMENT: WORKING TOWARDS CLARIFICATION

 Duschinsky, R. (2018).
 DISORGANIZATION, FEAR AND ATTACHMENT: WORKING TOWARDS CLARIFICATION.
 Infant Mental Health Journal, 39 (1), 17-29. https://doi.org/10.1002/imhj.21689

-In 1990, Main and Solomon introduced the procedures for coding a new ‘disorganized’ infant attachment classification for the Ainsworth Strange Situation procedure.
+In 1990, M. Main and J. Solomon introduced the procedures for coding a new “disorganized” infant attachment classification for the Ainsworth Strange Situation procedure (M.D.S.
+Ainsworth, M. Blehar, E. Waters, & S. Wall, 1978).
 This classification has received a high degree of interest, both from researchers and from child welfare and clinical practitioners.
-Disorganized attachment has primarily been understood through the lens of the Hesse and Main’s concept of ‘fright without solution’, taken to mean that an infant experiences a conflict between a desire to approach and flee from a frightening parent when confronted by the Strange Situation.
-Yet looking back it can be observed that the way that Hesse and Main’s texts were formulated and read has generated confusion; there have been repeated calls in recent years for renewed theory and clarification about the relationship between disorganization and fear.
-Responding to these calls, this paper revisits the texts that introduced the idea of ‘fright without solution’, clarifying their claims through articulating more precisely the different meanings of the term ‘fear’.
-This respecified account will then be applied to consideration of pathways to infant disorganized behaviors.
+Disorganized attachment has primarily been understood through the lens of E. Hesse and M. Main's concept of “fright without solution,” taken to mean that an infant experiences a conflict between a desire to approach and flee from a frightening parent when confronted by the Strange Situation.
+Yet, looking back, it can be observed that the way Hesse and Main's texts were formulated and read has generated confusion; there have been repeated calls in recent years for renewed theory and clarification about the relationship between disorganization and fear.
+Responding to these calls, this article revisits the texts that introduced the idea of fright without solution, clarifying their claims through articulating more precisely the different meanings of the term fear.
+This clarified account will then be applied to consideration of pathways to infant disorganized behaviors.

 attachment, disorganization, fear, rejection, dysregulation

 This research was made possible by an Investigator Award from the Wellcome Trust (Grant WT103343MA) to the author.